This item was added to your Cart

-All times shown below are Turkey Time, TRT (UTC +3).
-If you miss any sessions happening live you can watch them on-demand.
+All times shown below are CET (Central European Time).
+All sessions can be viewed live or on-demand.
 Make sure you register for this event, so that you can take full advantage of the live sessions, networking and more.

-Soaring steel prices in first half 2021, have continued to climb but at slower rates, while some regions have record small declines in prices attributed to a summer lull and rising covid restrictions.
-Wide differences in coil prices exist between regions around the world, sustained by increasing trade barriers that have become a central theme of global steel markets in recent years.
+Soaring steel prices in first half 2021, have been replaced by a general slowdown in steel and raw material prices.
+Most regions outside US have registered significant corrections in both steel and particularly raw materials prices, partly attributed to a summer lull, rising covid restrictions in some regions, and China’s restrictions on steel production.
+Wide differences in coil prices still exist between regions around the world, partly sustained by increasing trade barriers that have become a central theme of global steel markets in recent years.
 Production curbs in China have supported domestic steel prices and undermined iron ore and scrap prices.
-The resulting fall in raw material prices and strengthening of domestic Chinese steel prices is causing confusion in markets.
-This confusion is further exacerbated by wildly divergent rumours concerning an export tax on Chinese hot rolled coil.
-Will China implement HRC export taxes, if so when and at what rate?
-Furthermore, could the recent fall in Iron ore prices trigger a decline in steel prices elsewhere?
 Meanwhile, the ongoing global semiconductor shortage is forcing automakers around the world and particularly in USA to extend their buying throughout the year, driving record high prices in North America.
-While in Europe, will the realisation of delayed automotive production due to semiconductor shortages further exacerbate coil shortage already seen in the region?
-Today, steel demand in most regions outstrips supply.
-How will regional trade barriers and international stimulus support elevated prices?
-To what extent have flat steel buyers been able to absorb continuously increasing prices and reflect them in their own margins?
-Will the US be able to keep imports out with domestic prices so high?
-To what extent are European coil shortages and high prices being caused by mills’ happiness with the status quo and reluctance to make additional capacity available?
-As overcapacity is set to increase in some regions, there has been a steady decline across Europe, US and China, as consolidation continues.
-Some new capacity expansions are slated, but what impact will they have on overall supply trends and prices?
-How will the flat steel price dynamic play out in the months ahead as capacity, consolidation, trade barriers and regionalization continue to be central in today’s market?
+Today, steel demand in most regions still outstrips supply.
+How will regional trade barriers and international stimulus impact prices?
+To what extent have flat steel buyers in the US and Europe been able to absorb elevated prices and reflect them in their own margins?
+How will the steel price dynamic play out in the months ahead as capacity, consolidation, trade barriers and regionalization continue to be central in today’s market?
 Our panel of experts will offer their views on the challenges and opportunities facing the global steel industry.